Port of Sept-Iles

 Procedures and Tariffs

 The Sept-Îles Port Authority promotes safe and efficient navigation and environmental protection in the waters of the bay.
 Safety and environment are our top priorities.
-Since 2012, the Port of Sept-Iles grants a discount to vessels members of Green Award.
+Since 2012, the Port of Sept-Iles grants a discount to vessels members of Green Marine.
 You can find eligibility conditions on their website under the Tariff tab.

 ASK US FOR A QUOTE